 Physical exam and medical history

-Your doctor will ask you a number of questions and do a physical exam.
-Your doctor may also ask you to keep a diary to keep track of:
+Your doctor will do a physical exam and ask you a number of questions to try to understand what might be causing your symptoms.
+He or she may also ask you to keep a diary to keep track of:

 - Your activities

-- Any medications or herbal supplements you take
+- Any medications, herbal remedies or supplements you take

 - What you eat and drink